xiaozheSlashie/English/AllEnglishEars.md

 ### jump from:

 - **When we are still jumping off something, but it's more about what you're jumping onto.
 You're jumping off something onto something.
-It's talking about moving to something from something. (修正：humping 改為 jumping；moveing 改為 moving)**
+It's talking about moving to something from something.**
 - **Talking about the height.
-It still focuses on the destination. (修正：語意更流暢)**
+It still focuses on the destination.**

 > #### example: